-The 2011 inspection of the LUCs at LF044 found the fence and signs along all but the southern sides of the controlled area as well as the north gate had been removed and replaced with security fencing and gate to support the AST construction project.
-All of the contaminated soil and construction debris within the footprint of the AST construction area had been excavated and taken off-site.
-A significant portion of the security fence around the southern side of the new AST facility now serves as part of the fence around the remaining LF044 controlled area.
+The 2012 inspection of the LUCs at LF044 found the fence and signs along all but the southern sides of the controlled area as well as the north gate had been removed and replaced with security fencing and a new gate to control entry into the tank facility.
+All contaminated soil and construction debris within the footprint of the new tank facility had been excavated and taken off-site.
+A significant portion of the security fence around the southern side of the new tank facility now serves as part of the fence around the remaining LF044 controlled area.

-There are several fence sections along the southern sides with broken strands.
+The 2013 inspection found several fence sections along the southern sides with broken strands.
 These deficiencies were noted in the past, but repairs were postponed until after the completion of the AST facility construction project.
-Once construction is complete (probably around the first half of 2012), the base will evaluate the amount of fence repair and any sign replacement that will be required to support the LUC restrictions.
+Now that the tank facility construction is complete, the base has identified fence repair and sign replacement tasks that will be carried out by the new Performance-based Contractor in 2014 to support the LUC restrictions.

 There is no evidence to suggest that the property is being used for other than industrial purposes.
-The south gate was locked, and the Asset Management Flight keeps a copy of the key.
-Photograph 10 of Appendix B shows a warning sign on the northwest side of the controlled area, outside of the new AST containment enclosure.
-Photograph 11 shows the west side of the
+The south gate was locked, and the AFCEC IST keeps a copy of the key.
+Photograph 10 of